spamegg1/reviews/README.md

 - Exercise good judgment on what's important and what isn't.
 Don't get stuck on silly points.
 Try to see the main pedagogical point in something, rather than the "side things."
 Consider the possibility that you just asked a bad, or wrong, question.
 - Recognize missing pieces and inadequacies in the resources.
 - Think contextually, not literally / mechanically.
+- However, there are situations where intuition works against you, so you'll have to recognize these.
+(Especially happens in logic and proofs at first.)
+In these cases, first you have to spend some time simply doing something mechanically without understanding it.
+The brain reforms its patterns and adapts to it after a while.

 #### Practical matters

 - Use the REPL / interactive shell to your advantage!
 You can easily figure out all your basic questions by yourself if you experiment on the REPL.
-This is infinitely superior to Googling it.
+This is infinitely superior to Googling / StackOverFlowing it.
 - Be self-reflective about your code.
 Refactor often.
 Be recursively self-reflective.
 Reflect on what you did, then reflect on your reflection.
 - Don't rush to pass the tests.
 - Don't rush to do web searches or seek help.
 Stay with it, always try to answer your own questions first.
 Use the :duck: debugger to your advantage!